eBay takes on Amazon with Managed Delivery, a fulfillment service for U.S. sellers

 Similarly, since parting ways with PayPal, eBay has pursued its own payments service, where eBay itself manages the entire end-to-end payments process.

-So it seems that all these various baby steps have laid the foundation for eBay to expand into a fully-managed delivery and fulfillment service.
+So it seems that all these various baby steps have laid the foundation for eBay to expand into a fully managed delivery and fulfillment service.
 In the future, you will probably start seeing more eBay-branded boxes on front porches alongside Amazon boxes, a point that eBay is keen to highlight as it pushes to enhance its brand among consumers.

 “With approximately 1.5 million packages being sent daily in the U.S. by eBay sellers, Managed Delivery will also result in hundreds of millions of eBay branded boxes and packages being placed on front porches across the United States within the next few years,” the company said.
 “These branded packages will not only deliver a better shopping experience for customers, but materially enhance eBay’s brand identity as a popular consumer shopping destination.”